elvismdev/elastic-facets/README.md

  * `ArbitraryNumericRange` aggregates a range (count documents within a given range) (ES Range aggregation)
  * `SingleFieldTerms` aggregates terms.
 (ES Term aggregation)

+The `Registry` interface is used to provide a central registration point for custom aggregations and retrieve results from.

 ## Testing
 In order to run the tests you need to install PHPUnit globally on your system or use PhiVE to install it: